HyperscapeAI/assets/manifests/README.md

 ### Adding a Resource

 1. Add entry to `resources.json`
-2. Create model and stump model (for trees)
+2. Create model and depleted model (e.g., stump for trees, empty rock for ores)
 3. Add spawn points in `world-areas.json`

 ### Adding a Store